citylines/citylines/README.md

 Citylines
 =========

-This is the SPA version of [Subtogram](https://github.com/BrunoSalerno/subtogram), with a React frontend and a Sinatra API.
+This is the source code of [Citylines.co](http://www.citylines.co).
+It has a React frontend and a Sinatra API.